 When it seems idyllic on the surface, Amed is way livelier under the water.
-Rent a snorkeling gear to discover a whole new world.
+Rent snorkeling gear to discover a whole new world.
 The clear water of Amed Beach is home to the biodiversity of fish and corals.
 In the past, some of these corals were destroyed by dynamite fishing.

-These days many corals begin to come back and grow again, on the process of becoming colorful coral gardens it once was.
-Catch sight of teeming marine creatures such as turtles, various of colorful fishes, rays and various sea critters.
+These days many corals begin to come back and grow again, in the process of becoming colorful coral gardens it once was.
+Catch sight of teeming marine creatures such as turtles, various colorful fishes, rays, and various sea critters.
 If lucky, a diver can encounter a reef shark and even dolphins during a diving session.

 The mysterious Japanese shipwrecks are located a bit far from the shore, around 15 miles.
-A diver who wants to have shipwrecks expedition will need to rent a boat and also a guide.
+A diver who wants to have a shipwreck expedition will need to rent a boat and also a guide.
 No worries, plenty of diving companies offer affordable diving tour package around Amed.

 Amed Beach Sunrise

 Wake up at 4 AM in the morning along with the local fishermen at Amed Village.
 As the fishermen head out to the sea to catch some fish, a tourist gets up from bed to catch something else: the beautiful sunrise of Amed.
 In the morning, the sight of a giant yellow ball breaking the darkness is a view not to miss.

 Especially with the silhouette of fisherman boats in a distance.
 There’s a better way to experience Amed’s sunrise.
 It is to join a fisherman while he goes fishing.
 Hop into his boat and help him gathering the catch of the day.
 As the sun begins to up, take a rest to mesmerize a beauty only nature can offer.

 Enjoying this sunrise from the shore is already amazing.
 To enjoy it from the sea, while hauling 400 mackerels, is totally something else.